unicode-org/message-format-wg/spec.md

 ## Formattables

-Formattable is a general interface for values which may be formatted to a string or to a sequence of MessageFormatParts, such as Messages, literals and runtime variables.
+Formattable is a general interface for values which may be formatted to a string or to some other target, such as Messages, literals and runtime variables.
 Its purpose is to allow for each Message and PatternElement formatter to encapsulate any value while providing a fixed external interface.